marknokes/cache/README.md

 # cache

 A simple cache solution written in PHP.
-Uses wincache, APCu, SQLSVR, or filesystem (by default).
+Available caching options include  WinCache, APCu, SQLSVR, MySQLi, or file (by default).

 ## To get started: